rafewenger/cse2122/lecture/recursion.markdown

 *
 **
 {% endhighlight %}
-Make three copies of this triangle, placing one on top and two on the bottom to construct a 4x4 triangle:
+Make three copies of the 2x2 triangle, placing one on top and two on the bottom to construct a 4x4 triangle:
 {% highlight cpp %}
 *